kzdev-net/kzdev.perfutils/Source/Docs/articles/copytoasync-throughput-benchmarks.md

 # CopyToAsync Throughput Benchmark

 In-memory-based streams typically do not require asynchronous operations in most scenarios because all operations are synchronous and in-memory.
 However, there are cases where the data in the stream needs to be copied to another stream instance with actual asynchronous behavior, such as a **FileStream**.
-While this may not be a common use case, it is a real-world scenario.
 This is where the `CopyToAsync` method becomes relevant.

 This benchmark scenario uses stream instances that are instantiated as expandable (dynamically growing) streams.
 The stream is filled with random data, similar to the [`Bulk Fill and Read`](./dynamic-throughput-benchmarks.md#bulk-fill-and-read) scenario.